francescalovellread/sentinel_plants/README.md

 # sentinel_plants
-Code for reproducing the results presented in 'Using ‘sentinel’ plants to improve early detection of invasive plant pathogens' (F.A.
+Code for reproducing the results presented in 'Using "sentinel" plants to improve early detection of invasive plant pathogens' (F.A.
 Lovell-Read, S.R.
 Parnell, N.J.
 Cunniffe, R.N.
-Thompson.
+Thompson).